bolanzach/ztalks/readme.md

 ## Deployment

-I'm a cheap and simple fuck, so I use [AWS Amplify](https://aws.amazon.com/amplify/) to host.
+I'm a cheap and simple guy, so I use [AWS Amplify](https://aws.amazon.com/amplify/) to host.
 Just push this guy to `master`.